michae1haile/alx-zero_day/README.md

-my readme is upto date now
+my readme is up to date now